 4 Open questions

-Ballot comment -038 on clause 7.4.1 indicated that:

-The single-track encapsulation does not support partial access

-Discussions at MPEG#152 indicated the following:

-allowing this would require additional brand

-accepted in general but this to be further studied in the context of enhanced partial access.

 MPEG GitLab comment raised the following points:

 There are some open questions requiring careful review.
 For example, what if a V3CUnit contains two independently decodable tiles supposed to belong two different tracks based on this configuration.
 In addition, mapping of atlas to tile is dynamic normally to achieve best coding efficiency, which means that the association of atlas to tile can change at each frame.